Remisse/ecscalibur/README.md

 object MyEvent extends EventType
 ```

-You can easily emit events via the following syntax:
+You can emit events via the following syntax:

 ```scala 3
 // From within a Query